noncombatant/robotfindskitten/README.md

 Debian-based systems, run `sudo apt-get install build-essential`.
 That should do the trick.

-robotfindskitten will not compile properly unless the ncurses headers are installed.
-They come with Xcode on Mac OS X, and you can install them on Ubuntu or other Debian-based systems with the command `apt-get install libncurses-dev`.
+robotfindskitten will not compile properly unless your system has the ncurses headers.
+They come with Xcode on Mac OS X, and you can install them on Ubuntu or other Debian-based systems with the command `sudo apt-get install libncurses-dev`.

 To compile, make sure you have the ncurses libraries installed, and simply type `make`.
 To run, type `./robotfindskitten`.